opalmedapps/opal-admin-legacy/README.md

 Output will be printed to the terminal to indicate whether the notification was successfully sent, or if there was an error.
 If successful, you’ll receive a test push notification on your device.

 ## Version file

-Make sure there is a file "VERSION" in the root folder, it is a ignored file
+Make sure there is a `VERSION` file in the root folder.
+The file is expected to have two lines.
+The first line contains the version number.
+The second line contains the branch name.